mihi4/F-16_IOController/README.md

 Data extraction from either BMS or DCS will be done over BMSAIT.
 Inputs are either direct pins on the APM (OXY panel) or MCP23017 IOExtenders (IOEs)

+AT THE MOMENT, ONLY THE RIGHT CONSOLE PART IS FINISHED, ALL OTHERS ARE PLACEHOLDERS!

 # Right Console

 ## KY58